SIBO Breath Test UK

 FAQ

-How is the SIBO Test performed?
+How is the SIBO Home Test performed?

-The test can be done either at home or in the laboratory in Central London.
 At the start of the test, you will need to blow into a balloon with a breath of air.
 The laboratory will then measure hydrogen and methane from your breath sample.
 Breath samples are collected 10 times over a 3 hour period.
 Before doing the hydrogen breath test you will need to fast for 12 hours and eat a low-fibre diet.
 We will send you full instructions.

 What does the test measure?